In this tutorial, we will create a simple prototype of a memory-like game, using Unity and the relative AmanithSVG binding API.

 {

-GameExampleCardType[] animalCouples = new GameExampleCardType[this.Cards.Length];
+GameExampleCardType[] animalCouples = new GameExampleCardType[Cards.Length];

 // start with a random animal